-3. Commissioner to keep political parties' register:
+3. Commissioner to keep Register of Political Parties:

 The Commissioner must establish and maintain a register known as the Register of Political Parties, containing a list of political parties registered under this Part.

 4. Application for registration:

 - An eligible political Party may apply to the Commissioner to be registered for the purpose of this Act. - (2) An application for the registration of an eligible political Party must be made to the Commissioner by the Secretary of the Party.